SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 5. Once the application installation will be completed, refresh the page or go to the home page of the site.
 You should be able to see the custom footer in action.

-Enjoy your new custom footer built using the new SharePoint Framework extensions!
+Enjoy your new custom footer built using the SharePoint Framework extensions!